grensen/gif_test/README.md

 ---
 ![alt text](https://raw.githubusercontent.com/grensen/gif_test/master/Figures/core_functions.png?raw=true)

 ---

-The code is realy complicated in many parts and 1400 lines are a lot of lines, a good way to get the connection is start with the NeuralNetworkRun() function.
+The code is really complicated in many parts and 1400 lines are a lot of lines, a good way to get the connection is start with the NeuralNetworkRun() function.
 The function handles training and test runs.
 NeuralNetworkSample() treats the custom training.

 ---
 Build a release version of your goodgame app.
 ![alt text](https://raw.githubusercontent.com/grensen/gif_test/master/Figures/gg_one_build_releasel.gif?raw=true)

 ---
 </details>